Do you have hourly employees? How do you ensure they are tracking time correctly? Do they fill out time cards? Have you given them a timesheet?

 The simplest employee timesheet templates include two hourly rates (standard pay and overtime pay).
 However, particular projects or activities might warrant a higher or lower hourly rate.
 The employee timesheet template provided segments hours worked by project.
 You, as the employer, can utilize these segments to pay hourly rates on a per project basis.
 The timesheet template could easily be altered to change project to activity if that suits your business needs.

-The timesheet calculator brings the first two components together for a final, payout amount.
+The timesheet calculator (like this one by TSheets) brings the first two components together for a final, payout amount.
 The timesheet calculator automatically aggregates standard time and overtime hours worked over an applicable pay period, applies the appropriate pay rate, and calculates the total.
 At this point, you will be left with an employee’s gross pay.
 Taxes, benefits, and other deductions will need to be subtracted from the gross pay amount, but the calculator will provide the gross pay amount.

 Who Is Responsible for the Timesheet?

 Have the business benefits of an effective employee timesheet convinced you to use a timesheet template like the one provided?
+Or perhaps something more automated that can save you 6 percent on payroll and allow you to bill 11 percent more?
 If not, perhaps highlighting the party responsible for accurate timekeeping will.
 Federal and state law unequivocally place the burden for accurate timekeeping and employee payment on you, the employer.
 You can create company policies that require employees to keep their own time.
 You can even put time tracking in employee job descriptions.

 In the end, none of this matters to the government.
 Time tracking, minimum wage compliance, overtime payments, record keeping, employee classification, and every other element associated to paying your employees is solely your responsibility as the employer.
 If you fail to track and pay per federal and state law, the consequences can be heavy.
 Wage and hour lawsuits commonly appear as class action suits that can sink your company.
 In sum, if you see no value in the business insights employee timesheets provide, at least use an effective timesheet template to avoid the pitfalls of poor time tracking.